 SAN FRANCISCO -- How do mobile security concerns relate specifically to the cloud?

-Vic Morris, CEO of cloud and mobile management firm Vordel Inc., directed that question to a panel of security experts at the 2013 Cloud Security Alliance (CSA) Summit,
+Vic Morris, CEO of cloud and mobile management firm Vordel Inc., directed that question to a panel of security experts at the 2013 Cloud Security Alliance (CSA) Summit, part of the RSA Conference 2013.
+Their answer?
+Mobile doesn't exist without the cloud.

 Mobility crushed the perimeter; the perimeter is dead.
 If you take the same approach from the past decade, you are dead.